mcshoggoth/writing/trash_writing.md

 ***First Attempt***

-The new religion is not actually new.
+The new religion is not new.
-It is the same as it ever was.
+It is old, broken, wrinkled, dying.
-It's name is "Materialism", or "Mammon", or "Kosmos".
+It's name is "Kosmos".
-These are old and new names.
-One day they will be forgotten as will the new religion.
+This is the name we do not know, but worship.
+This name is hollow.
+It demands sacrifice.
+Not a burnt offering from your storehouse
+Not a goat from your yard.
+It demands you and your life
+Don't worry, you won't notice.